CMSgov/beneficiary-fhir-data/static-site/FAQ.md

 #### Does the BFD FHIR API send Part A claims data for care received in Critical Access Hospitals and teaching hospitals for Part C enrollees?

 No. This information is not provided as part of the CCW-based BFD FHIR API.
-While we do have Part C enrollee data, our APIs focus is on Fee for Service Medicare (A, B, & D) and not Medicare Advantage (Part C).
+While we do have Part C enrollee data, our APIs focus is on Fee for Service Medicare (A, B, and D) and not Medicare Advantage (Part C).

 #### Does the BFD FHIR API provide information on benefit details such as deductibles, copays, coinsurance, etc.?